CopernicaMarketingSoftware/Documentation/Publisher/en/surveys-question-types.md

 *Image: This grid question has two rows with subject and 3 columns with possible ratings for these subjects.*

+## Conditional questions

+Sometimes there are questions in a survey that make other questions redundant.
+It depends whether these questions should be answered or not.
+This is called a conditional question, which is not yet available in our software.
+Instead you can write your questions like this:

+1. How old are you?
+2. If you are older than 18, how do you feel about being an adult?

+The second question can be made optional to complete the workaround.

 ## More information

 * [Surveys](./surveys)